amithyone/fastify-food-app/RESTAURANT_ONBOARDING_GUIDE.md

 ## Conclusion

-The Abuja Eat restaurant onboarding system provides a comprehensive solution for restaurants to digitize their menus and streamline their operations.
+The Fastify restaurant onboarding system provides a comprehensive solution for restaurants to digitize their menus and streamline their operations.
 With its multi-tenant architecture, customizable branding, and user-friendly interface, it offers everything needed to modernize restaurant ordering and improve customer experience.

 For technical support or feature requests, please contact the development team.